Osmar (footballer, born 1988)

-Osmar Ibáñez Barba (/es/; (Note: In isolation, Barba is pronounced /es/.) born 5 June 1988), known simply as Osmar, is a Spanish professional footballer who plays as a defensive midfielder or a central defender.
-He is currently playing for Seoul E-Land FC.
+Osmar Barba Ibáñez (/es/; (Note: In isolation, Barba is pronounced /es/.) born 5 June 1988), known simply as Osmar, is a Spanish professional footballer who plays as a defensive midfielder or a central defender for K League 2 club Seoul E-Land.

+Developed at Racing de Santander, he spent the vast majority of his career in South Korea, making more than 300 appearances for FC Seoul and winning the 2016 K League Classic with the club.
+He also played in Thailand and Japan.

 Club career

 Racing Santander

 Born in Santoña, Osmar was a product of local Racing de Santander's youth system.
-After a successful loan stint with CD Salmantino in Tercera División he returned to his first club for 2008–09, making his senior debut with the reserves in Segunda División B and being his team's top scorer; he suffered relegation in the following season.
+After a loan stint at CD Salmantino in the Tercera División he returned to his first club for 2008–09, making his senior debut with the reserves in the Segunda División B and being their top scorer; he suffered relegation the following season.

-On 8 November 2009, Osmar made his debut with the Cantabrians' first-team, starting in a 2–0 La Liga home loss against Athletic Bilbao.
-He was definitely promoted to the main squad for the 2010–11 campaign, but appeared in only 12 more games in two seasons combined, with the second ending in relegation.
+On 8 November 2009, Osmar made his debut with the Cantabrians' first team, starting in a 2–0 La Liga home loss against Athletic Bilbao.
+He was definitely promoted to the main squad for the 2010–11 campaign, but appeared in only 12 more games across two seasons, with the second ending in relegation.